Work Authorization Due<br>to Economic Hardship

 • Guarantee that employment will not interfere with your studies

 To gain work authorization due to economic hardship, you must first apply for an “employment authorization document” (EAD).
 You can do this with the help and guidance of your school’s International Student Office.
 They will be able to help you with the forms and documents you need.
-You will also need to supply two photos of yourself, and pay a fee of $410 USD.
+You will need to supply two photos of yourself, and pay the application filing fee.
+The current filing fee for the USCIS application can be found using the USCIS fee calculator.

 Drawbacks of Work Authorization Due to Economic Hardship